amadeus/animator/README.md

 must provide the spring with a referenced object that will be used as target for the CSS properties to 'spring towards'.
 It may help to take a look at `tests/spring.js` to see an example implementation that goes beyond the scope of this example.
-Spring animations never really have a completion state, you just provide a minimum threshold for accelleration that will force the element to pin to the target coordinate.
+By default, springs will 'end' once they have started moving and have reached their target location within the accelleration threshold provided.
+If you add a `permanent: true` to the settings, then the spring will never stop until you explicitly clear it.

 ```js
 var target = {